HarryLovesCode/Vulkan-API-Book/chap5/windows.md

 # Procedures

 Vulkan doesn't directly expose functions for all platforms.
 Thus, we'll have to query Vulkan for them at run-time.
-For right now, we'll be getting the function pointers at the instance level.
-Later on we'll do the same at the device level.
-We'll be using the `vkGetInstanceProcAddr` method.
-You can find it in the documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#vkGetInstanceProcAddr) and the definition is:
+We'll be getting the function pointers at the instance level and we'll be using the `vkGetInstanceProcAddr` method.
+You can find it in the documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#vkGetInstanceProcAddr) and the definition below:

 ```cpp
 PFN_vkVoidFunction vkGetInstanceProcAddr(